elementary/website/docs/human-interface-guidelines.md

 ## Punctuation {#punctuation}

 Proper typography is important throughout elementary OS.
 Not just for consistency within the OS, but for following proper convention and presenting ourselves as a serious, professional platform.

+### Terminating Punctuation {#terminating-punctuation}

+Whether or not to use terminating punctuation (like a period `.` in English) depends on context.
+For secondary labels in [dialogs](#dialogs), use terminating punctuation.
+For single-sentence copy in tooltips and other clarifying contexts, avoid terminating punctuation.

+For multi-sentence copy in clarifying contexts, use standard terminating punctuation.
+If there are single-sentence labels in the same context (alongside multi-sentence labels), terminating punctuation may be used for consistency.

+For questions, always include terminating punctuation (i.e. a `?` in English).

 ### Prevent Common Mistakes {#prevent-common-mistakes}